Bamboo Forum

 In terms of rainfall affecting the growth of Guadua Bamboo please see this article about the optimal climate conditions for bamboo farms under the chapter: precipitation.

 Intercropping can easily be performed during the first 2-3 years of the newly planted bamboo plantation (at 5m x 7m spacing), of course each year you'll have less and less space.
-5 years after planting the Guadua plants should have formed a dense plantation.
+5 years after planting the Guadua plants should have formed a dense canopy.

-Bamboo Maintenance
+Bamboo Plantation Maintenance

 Once you've planted bamboo, what kind of maintenance is necessary after each year?
 I heard that you're supposed to cut off the lateral growth of the bamboo and only leave the center columns.
 You're also supposed to eliminate the weaker center columns.